 Wetlands are distinct ecosystems that are permanently or seasonally saturated with water.
 All types of wetlands are characterized by plants that tolerate low oxygen levels and wet soils.
 Coastal wetlands are found in the region in which tidal streams drain to the inland seas or the ocean.
 Salt marshes, seagrass beds, freshwater marshes, and mangrove swamps are some of the most common coastal wetlands.

-One of the main challenges the four common types of coastal wetlands face today is habitat loss.
+One of the main challenges the five common types of coastal wetlands face today is habitat loss.
 Most coastal watersheds lose vast chunks of land to erosion, drainage, development, sea-level rise, and subsistence.
 The next major one is human activities.
 Humans alter coastal habitats for selfish reasons, and this trend has led to the degradation, disappearance, and disconnection of many wetlands worldwide.
 The effects of climate change also pose a significant threat to these resources.

 Can wetlands purify wastewater?